 The Japanese Government announced they plan to vaccinate the whole population of Japan by October or November 2021 [see June 9 & 10 below] They are currently on track to accomplish this (as of Aug 4) assuming the rate of vaccination remains steady.

-Current Status: No travel possible for tourists to Japan.This is expected to change for vaccinated travelers first, beginning late 2021.
+Current Status: No travel possible for tourists to Japan.This is expected to change for vaccinated travelers first, beginning late 2021 or early 2022.

 Japan stopped allowing travel for tourists back in March 2020 due to the Covid-19 Coronavirus Pandemic.
 Since then it has not been possible for tourists to enter Japan.